QuantEcon/lecture-source-jl/rst_files/fundamental_types.rst

 While in general you want to keep a variable name bound to a single type in Julia, this is a notable exception

-Similarly, while it should not be abused, you can return a ``nothing`` from a function to indicate that it did not calculate as expected
+Similarly, if need-be, you can return a ``nothing`` from a function to indicate that it did not calculate as expected

 .. code-block:: julia